ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 ## Why stitching?

 One of the main benefits of GraphQL is that we can query for all data in a single request to one schema.
-As that schema grows though, it may become preferable to break it up into seperate modules or microservices that can be developed independently.
+As that schema grows though, it may become preferable to break it up into separate modules or microservices that can be developed independently.
 We may also want to integrate the schemas we own with third-party schemas, allowing mashups with external data.

 In these cases, `stitchSchemas` is used to combine multiple GraphQL APIs into one unified gateway schema that knows how to delegate parts of a request to the relevant underlying subschemas.
 These subschemas may be local GraphQL instances or APIs running on remote servers.